 That said, there is no hard rule when it comes to which passengers are being involuntarily denied boarding.
 Some airlines might only follow a single rule from above, others a complicated combination of some of the above, while others might have their entire own system how to decide who is being offloaded.

-Whatever the case is, be sure to prepare for any eventualities and to know what your rights are as an airline passenger.
+Whatever the case is, be sure to prepare for any eventualities and be aware what your rights are as an airline passenger and what obligations airlines have.
 Some airlines play by the book and are very forthcoming by proactively helping you with a reroute, hotel and compensation.

-3. Guide: EU Rights and Compensation When Flight Is Cancelled – coming soon
+4. Guide: EU Rights and Compensation When Your Flight is Rescheduled

-4. Guide: EU Compensation When You Are Downgraded – coming soon
+6. Guide: EU Rights and Compensation When You Are Downgraded

-5. DIY Guide How To Get Airline Compensation Without Involving a Claim Bureau – coming soon
+7. DIY Guide How To Get Airline Compensation Without Involving a Claim Bureau